James Walraven: Investigation, trial and conviction

 Due to the similarities between the murders, law enforcement began investigating recent police reports for possible leads.
 One report from March 3 by Margaret Finnerty, another resident of Windermere Apartments, described a man entering her apartment under the guise of fixing pipes and, upon entering, strangling her until she was unconscious.
 The apartment was ransacked, but only a World War II bayonet was stolen.
 Another report from March 16 by Constance Harold described a man dressed as a floral deliveryman outside her apartment.
 When she opened the door, he attempted to force his way in, though she managed to slam the door shut and call the police.

 Law enforcement connected these two incidents to the murders and developed a composite sketch of the suspect from the two women and other witnesses in the apartment complex.
 They later received a tip, which led them to 32-year-old James Samuel Walraven, an unemployed man who frequented local tennis courts.
 On July 14, he was arrested and held in the DeKalb County Jail.
 During interrogation, he told officers that "the only person he had ever had sex with in his life was his sister".

 His trial took place in November 1981.
 David Zorda, a forger who was incarcerated in the DeKalb County Jail at the time, testified that Walraven had told him that he "killed those goddamn bitches".
 A mechanic named James Buffington testified that he witnessed Walraven speaking briefly to Clardy in the parking lot of Cherry Hill Apartments shortly before her murder.
 Additionally, Finnerty and Harold both identified Walraven as the man who had attacked them at their apartments in March.
 Walraven's defense attorney, Richard M. Loftis, contended that there were no fingerprints or other physical evidence to connect Walraven to the crimes.
 The DeKalb County jury returned its verdict of guilty on November 16, and Walraven was sentenced to death.

 A motion was later filed, and due to the statement Walraven gave to Zorda not taking place in custodial interrogation, a retrial was scheduled, and he was sentenced to life imprisonment in 1983.

-In May 2004, it was reported that Walraven had committed suicide by hanging himself with a torn bed sheet in Jimmy Autry State Prison.
+On April 16, 2004, Walraven committed suicide by hanging himself with a torn bed sheet in Jimmy Autry State Prison.